 Let’s imagine that you have a task, a new feature in the project.
-The pull-request you are working on may contain different types or categories of changes.
+The pull-request you are working on may contain different categories of changes.
 Of course, you have some new code, that represents a feature itself.
 But, while working on it you may notice that some code should be refactored in order the feature to fit in.
 Or with this new feature, the code now contains a duplication and you want to extract it out.
 Or you have suddenly found a bug and want to fix.
 So, how should the final request look like?

 First of all lets review what kinds of changes the code may have:

 - Structure refactoring - changes in classes, interfaces, moving methods between classes.

 - Simple refactoring - may be done by your IDE, e.g. extracting variables/methods/constants, simplifying conditionals).

 - Renaming and moving classes - reorganizing namespaces.

 - Code style fixes - e.g. using autowiring, removing redundant doc-blocks.

 It is very important to understand that each of these categories values differently and thus they.
 The reviewer should pay attention to different things when reviewing each of them.
 We may say that each category of changes has its own review strategy:

 - Feature changes: fulfillment of business requirements and design.